Campground List

 GENERAL COMMENTS:

-The campground is situated subtropical forest of large oaks, pines
+The campground, a large single loop, is situated in a subtropical forest of large

-and Palmetto palms.
-Water plants at edge of lake provide for
+oaks, Longleaf pines and Palmetto palms.
+Water plants at edge of the nearby

 SEASONS